filecoin-project/FIPs/FIPS/fip-market-no-cron.md

 ### Continued automatic settlement for existing deals
 Deals that are already activated prior to this change continue to be settled automatically in cron.
+Such deals may also be settled manually by the new `SettleDealPayments` method, which will compute incremental payments since the automatic or manual settlement.

 ### Transition
 This proposal changes termination processing from deferred to immediate.